Rezlang/Sudoku/README.txt

 The sector will be given with a maximum size and the finished board must have sectors that contain that value.

+If you would like to try and solve a Killer Sudoku on your own, this website will allow you to do so: https://sudoku.com/killer

 Usage:
 ./run.exe <input-file> <output-file> <regular/killer>